4paradigm/OpenMLDB/docs/en/openmldb_quickstart.md

 > quit;
 ```

-So far, you have completed all the development and deployment work based on OpenMLDB CLI, and have returned to the operating system command line.
+Up to this point, you have completed all the development and deployment work based on OpenMLDB CLI, and have returned to the operating system command line.

 #### 2.2.6 Real-time feature calculation